Rasyidannas/clean-code/6_Objects, Classes & Data Containers.md

 # What is a Polymorphism

 Polymorphism literally means "many forms" and in computer science, specifically object-oriented programming, it refers to the ability of objects to respond differently to the same message.
-Or it is like classification (Animal has Cat and Dog)
+Or it is like classification (e.g. Animal has Cat and Dog)

 ## Example Polymorphism